 As a student, you are expected to behave maturely and with honor.
-Respect for the principles of truth and honesty are important to the students, the instructors, and the school staff.
+Respect for the principles of truth and honesty are important to the students, the Instructors, and the school staff.
 Southern Alberta Institute of Massage expects that students and staff will conduct themselves accordingly.
 Students must also treat other students with respect.
 SAIM has ZERO tolerance for bullying, showing disrespect for other students or staff, inciting problems in the classroom, and disregard for the policies of the school.
-Any student engaging in this type of behavior may be asked to leave the premises immediately at the sole discretion of the present authority which will be considered a first offence.
+Any student engaging in this type of behavior may be asked to leave the premises immediately at the sole discretion of the present authority.
 Any student engaged in this type of behavior may be terminated from the program at the discretion of the President and instructors

-Academic dishonesty such as plagiarism, lying, cheating by copying or bringing written answers into the examination room, or stealing examinations, disrespect or uttered threats toward the Instructor, staff, or other students will result in disciplinary action.
-The following examples constitute dishonesty, but are not limited to all forms of dishonesty:
+Academic infractions such as plagiarism, lying, cheating by copying or bringing written answers into the examination room, or stealing examinations, disrespect or uttered threats toward the Instructor, staff, or other students will result in disciplinary action.
+The following examples constitute infractions, but are not limited to all forms of infractions:

-The first offence, for an act of dishonesty, will be at the discretion of the instructor, subject to the following guidelines:
+Remedies for the infraction(s) will be conducted at the discretion of the Instructor and/or President, subject to the following guidelines:

-An offence will be considered to be your second offence, if prior to commission of that offence, you had received a warning regarding that first offence.
-If a second offence has occurred while the student is attending Southern Alberta Institute of Massage, the said student will be expelled, receive a zero grade for programs involved, and be withdrawn from programs not completed.
+An infraction will be assessed by the Instructor(s) and the President.
+If an infraction has occurred while the student is attending Southern Alberta Institute of Massage, the said student may be expelled, receive a zero grade for programs involved, and/or be withdrawn from programs not completed.

-If the instructor collects evidence of an act of dishonesty, bullying, disrespect, or any other objectionable behavior detrimental to the program, the following will occur:
+If the Instructor and/or President deems evidence of an infraction, including dishonesty, bullying, disrespect, threats, or any other objectionable behavior detrimental to the program, the following will occur:

-Once receiving written notification, the registrar will take the following procedures:
+Once a verbal notification is given, the President will take the following procedures:

-If a student is dismissed from the program, he or she may appeal by notifying the Registrar’s office in writing within seven (7) days of the date on the dismissal letter.
+If a student is expelled from the program, he or she may appeal by notifying the Registrar’s office in writing within seven (7) days of the date of the expulsion.
 Reasons for appealing must be clearly stated.
 The situation will then be reviewed and a final judgment will be made.